nagypeter/weblogic-operator-tutorial/tutorials/deploy.weblogic.md

 In order to access any application or admin console deployed on WebLogic you have to configure *Traefik* ingress.
 OCI Load balancer is already assigned during *Traefik* install in the previous step.

-As a simple solution the best is to configure path routing which will route the external traffic through *Traefik* to domain cluster address.
+As a simple solution the best is to configure path routing which will route the external traffic through *Traefik* to domain cluster address or admin server's console.

 Execute the following ingress resource definition:
 ```